-Houston, the most populous city in Texas and the Southern U.S., is situated in Southeast Texas near Galveston Bay and the Gulf of Mexico.
-As the seat of Harris County and the principal city of the Greater Houston metropolitan area, it holds the position of the fifth-most populous metropolitan area in the United States.
-In 2023, Houston's population stood at 2,314,157, making it the fourth-most populous city in the United States and the sixth-most populous in North America.
-It also acts as the southeast anchor of the Texas Triangle megaregion.
+Houston is the most populous city in Texas and the Southern United States.
+Situated in Southeast Texas near Galveston Bay and the Gulf of Mexico, it serves as the seat of Harris County and the principal city of the Greater Houston metropolitan area, which is the fifth-most populous in the U.S. With a population of over 2.3 million in 2023, Houston ranks as the fourth-most populous city in the United States and the sixth-most populous in North America.
+Houston is the southeast anchor of the Texas Triangle megaregion.

-Following a devastating hurricane in Galveston in 1900, efforts were accelerated to develop Houston into a viable deep-water port.
+Following the devastating hurricane in Galveston in 1900, efforts were accelerated to develop Houston into a viable deep-water port.

-In 1902, President Theodore Roosevelt approved a $1 million project to improve the Houston Ship Channel.
+In 1902, President Theodore Roosevelt approved a $1 million improvement project for the Houston Ship Channel.

-In 1905, the city of Houston abandoned the ward system of representation in favor of a commission government.
+In 1905, the city of Houston abandoned the ward system in favor of a commission government.

 Sam Houston Park contains restored and reconstructed homes which were originally built between 1823 and 1905.